ozymotv/2CT/README.md

 Clone the repository from GitHub:
  Download and extract the source into your dicrectory

-Or if you have git install, use this command
+Or if you have git installed, use this command

 ```
 git clone https://github.com/ozymotv/2CT.git